JakeOJeff/GoSpooks/readMe.md

 -   Type 'unlock all' to unlock all the doors.
 -   Type 'unlock interiors' to unlock all the doors except the main door.
 -   Type 'clear' to clear the screen.

+## Guide

+There is a full Guide on the structure of the game if you are ever stuck.
+Just check out **/structure.md**!
+It contains a detailed guide on the unlocking and movement